markdegrootnl/unifi-protect-arm64/README.md

-# Unifi UNVR with UniFi Protect for ARM64
+# UniFi UNVR with UniFi Protect for ARM64

 This image is tested running on a Raspberry Pi 4 8GB model.
 To run it, use the `docker-compose.yml` below or alternatively run with the `docker run` example below.
 Persistent storage is under `/storage` and can be any POSIX mountpoint, for example NFS.